 4. URBAN LAB ON ANCHORING, DIFFUSION, LEARNING STRATEGY – KIEL, SCHLESWIG-HOLSTEIN

-As for now, Urban Lab Kiel is planned during the original dates in 2021 and online OR in May 2021 as a hybrid event.
+As for now, Urban Lab Kiel is presumably planned in the beginning of September 2021 as a hybrid event.
 Please follow for more information soon.

 An Urban Lab will take place in late January 2021 in Kiel.